spantaleev/matrix-docker-ansible-deploy/README.md

 You can always re-run the playbook later to add or remove components.

-## What's different about this Ansible playbook?

-This is similar to the [EMnify/matrix-synapse-auto-deploy](https://github.com/EMnify/matrix-synapse-auto-deploy) Ansible deployment, but:

-- this one is a complete Ansible playbook (instead of just a role), so it's **easier to run** - especially for folks not familiar with Ansible

-- this one installs and hooks together **a lot more Matrix-related services** for you (see above)

-- this one **can be executed more than once** without causing trouble

-- works on various distros: **CentOS** (7.0+), Debian-based distributions (**Debian** 9/Stretch+, **Ubuntu** 16.04+), **Archlinux**

-- this one installs everything in a single directory (`/matrix` by default) and **doesn't "contaminate" your server** with files all over the place

-- this one **doesn't necessarily take over** ports 80 and 443.
-By default, it sets up nginx for you there, but you can also [use your own webserver](docs/configuring-playbook-own-webserver.md)

-- this one **runs everything in Docker containers**, so it's likely more predictable and less fragile (see [Docker images used by this playbook](#docker-images-used-by-this-playbook))

-- this one retrieves and automatically renews free [Let's Encrypt](https://letsencrypt.org/) **SSL certificates** for you

-- this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/) (but defaults to storing files on the server's filesystem)

-- this one optionally **allows you to use an external PostgreSQL server** for Synapse's database (but defaults to running one in a container)

-- helps you **import data from a previous installation** (so you can migrate your manual virtualenv/Docker setup to a more managed one)

 ## Installation

 To configure and install Matrix on your own server, follow the [README in the docs/ directory](docs/README.md).